Is It Time To Introduce My Puppy To Swimming Or Water Activities?

 Avoiding forced water activities

 It's crucial to avoid forcing your puppy into any water activities if they show signs of discomfort or fear.
 Forcing them can create a negative association with water and undermine their trust in you.
-Respect their boundaries and allow them to progress at their own pace.
+Respect their boundaries and allow them to at their own pace.
 Some puppies may take longer than others to feel comfortable in the water, and that's perfectly fine.
 Patience and understanding are key when helping your puppy overcome any fears or anxieties associated with water.

 Respecting your puppy's boundaries